 Mobile security is dynamic.
 A secure kiosk or mPoS can quickly become a liability when any single factor changes.
 The key to avoid threats is visibility, so you can see which negative changes create risk.

-Intelligent alerts are critically-important, but so is the ability to remotely respond to cybersecurity threats before a situation turns into a data breach.
-An MDM should offer automated response, such as device lockdown when geofencing data indicates it’s been lost or stolen.
+Intelligent alerts are critically important, but so is the ability to remotely respond to cybersecurity threats before a situation turns into a data breach.
+An MDM should offer an automated response, such as device lockdown when geofencing data indicates it’s been lost or stolen.